Mathu Vadalara: Plot

-He also realises that he woke up in apartment 501 and not 401.
+He also realizes that he woke up in apartment 501 and not 401.
 Upon entering 501, they find Banerjee's dead body.
 After retrieving the packages, they find the girl unconscious in a hidden drug lab in the apartment.
-Babu realises that 501 is Ravi's flat and soon they find Ravi's dead body as well.
+Babu realizes that 501 is Ravi's flat and soon they find Ravi's dead body as well.
 By threatening the watchman, he retrieves the spy camera from 401.
 The girl wakes up and engages in a minor scuffle, they interrogate her.
 She reveals herself as Myra, a drug dealer, came to pack drugs from Ravi, who cooks and supplies drugs.
 When Myra was waiting in 501 the previous morning, Banerjee came to Ravi's apartment for details about a neighbour.
 But instead, Banerjee learns about the drug lab.
 While Ravi was negotiating a bribe, Myra, under influence, kills Banerjee.
 Babu then reveals that Abhi was the mastermind after seeing him in the camera footage earlier, and beats him up.
 Abhi explains that he cooked the drugs and Ravi supplied them.

 Upon finding Banerjee's dead body, Abhi hatched an escape plan and knocks out Myra and kills Ravi.
 With Babu contacting him from 401 seeking help, he planned to frame Babu by leaving him in the middle of a staged crime scene.
 Enraged, Babu destroys the lab causing an explosion of drugs and getting everyone high.
 Weeks later, Babu and Yesu wake up and find out from the interrogating detective that both Abhi and Myra are now mentally unstable.
 In exchange for the money, the detective lets them go scot-free.
 In the pre-roll credits, the Prime Minister of India declares all current ₹500 and ₹1000 currency notes illegal making the detective's newfound money completely useless.